 Let's Discuss Amenities

 Take the Dog

-When you've identified the rentalhome of your dreams, make sure your vacation dates are available.
+When you have located your dream rental, double check to make sure your travel dates are available.

 Read Through The Contract

 Read through the whole contract and be certain you fully understand who is liable for: